 Where do tours meet?

 Gather at the entrance on the north side of the bluestone perimeter wall of Jack's Magazine.
-The easiest access is via the car park on Magazine Way where there will be signs to guide you.
+The easiest access is via the car park on Magazine Way.
+Walk along the east wall then turn left to walk between the north wall and the canal.
+Then you should see us!
 The entrance is approximately 500 metres walk from the car park.